evakerr/MICR-project-page/content/_index.md

 ---
-title: "SSH-Challenge: Towards A Modular Infrastructure for Comprehensive RDM"
+title: "MICR: Towards A Modular Infrastructure for Comprehensive RDM"
 toc: true
 ---

-<p style="text-align: center;">Subtitle</p>
+<p style="text-align: center;">A TDCC-SSH Challenge Project</p>

 ## Abstract
 Many research institutes have RDM policies for the SSH domain, but lack the infrastructure to fully implement them.
 Currently, they are independently developing different local RDM